thaliproject/Thali_CordovaPlugin/README.md

 <Work on progress, not near release quality !!>
 ### Goals
-This project is intended to ;
+This project is intended to:
  - create an easy to use p2p plug-in for JxCore (Android, iOS)

 ### pre-requirements